Plant Search Tool

 A more compact sized shrub with smaller leaves; features masses of attractive white flowers followed by colorful reddish fruit, and interesting peeling papery bark for winter effect; extremely tough and durable, use in massing or for screening

 Dwarf Ninebark features showy clusters of white flowers at the ends of the branches from late spring to early summer.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The small serrated lobed leaves turn an outstanding orange in the fall.
 It produces red capsules from early to mid fall.
 The peeling tan bark adds an interesting dimension to the landscape.

 Dwarf Ninebark is a dense multi-stemmed deciduous shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.